 Simple data plotter

-Here’s a simple plotting function, written in uLisp, that will allow you to plot data to an Adafruit 128x64 monochrome OLED display, or any other compatible I2C display (based on an SSD1306 driver chip).
-It’s compact enough to run in uLisp on an Arduino Uno, with space to spare for the program to plot the data:
+Here’s a simple plotting function, written in uLisp, that will allow you to plot data, with axes, to an Adafruit 128x64 monochrome OLED display, or any other compatible I2C display (based on an SSD1306 driver chip).

-A restriction with this function is that it can only plot one value or pixel in each column.
+A restriction of these routines is that they can only plot one value or pixel in each column, which avoids the need for a RAM buffer for the display.
 For many applications, such as plotting the value from a sensor against time, this is exactly what you want, so this minimal routine is ideal.